 (B) provide, at each meeting, an opportunity for interested persons to present oral or written statements concerning items on the agenda.

-(2) NOTICE.-The Secretary shall provide to the public timely notice of each meeting of the advisory group.
+(2) NOTICE.-The Secretary shall provide to the public timely

 (3) MINUTES.-Minutes of each meeting of the advisory group shall be kept by the Secretary and shall be made available to the public.